mosen/profiledocs/source/payloads/mac/dock.rst

 :download:`Template <../_static/examples/com.apple.dock.mobileconfig>`

 The Dock payload is supported on the user channel and, except for AllowDockFixupOverride, on all version of macOS.
 The key ``AllowDockFixupOverride`` is supported on macOS 10.12 and later.
+The key ``show-recents`` is supported on macOS 10.14 and later.

 .. contents::